nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Ganging Up

-A character has an advantage when he and his allies engage the same foe in melee combat\.
+A character has an advantage when she and her allies engage the same foe in melee combat\.
 If a group of characters outnumber their opponent two to one, their Weapon Skill tests against those foes gain a \+10 bonus\.
 If a group of characters outnumber their opponent by three to one or more, their Weapon Skill tests against those foes gain a \+20 bonus instead\.

 ## Helpless Targets